Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Methodology

 \subsection{Experiment design}

 For our simulations, we use the model presented in \ref{subs:Model} in two distinct market structures: an energy-only market (\textit{EOM}), where CM-related variables and constraints are omitted, and a combined energy and CM (\textit{E+CM}).
-Each structure can be run with different energy demand functions, allowing the price to spike to VOLL or be capped at the PC, set at an administratively defined level significantly lower than VOLL.
+Each structure can be run with different energy demand functions, allowing the price to spike to VOLL or be capped at the price cap, set at an administratively defined level significantly lower than VOLL.
 When prices are allowed to spike to VOLL, the amount of the price-elastic demand is $D^{\text{flex}}_{\omega,t}$.
-With the PC, the width of the linear part of the demand curve reduces by $D^{\text{flex}}_{\omega,t}\cdot\frac{\text{VOLL} - \text{PC}}{\text{VOLL}}$ and the flat part of the demand curve increases in width by the same amount.
+With the price cap, the width of the linear part of the demand curve reduces by $D^{\text{flex}}_{\omega,t}\cdot\frac{\text{VOLL} - \text{PC}}{\text{VOLL}}$ and the flat part of the demand curve increases in width by the same amount.

-Effectively, we run the following main combinations: \textit{EOM VOLL} is an energy-only market WTP function rising to VOLL; \textit{EOM PC} is an energy-only market with WTP capped at PC; \textit{E+CM} is an energy+capacity market with WTP capped at PC.
-For comparative and accreditation purposes, we also run a case denoted \textit{EOM PC opt. mix}, where the price is capped, but the capacity mix is fixed to the welfare-maximising mix from \textit{EOM VOLL}.
+We simulate three main cases: \textit{EOM VOLL} is an energy-only market with prices rising to VOLL; \textit{EOM PC} is an energy-only market with WTP capped at price cap; \textit{E+CM} is an energy+capacity market with WTP for energy capped at price cap.
+When the price cap is applied, the welfare-maximizing mix is no longer financially feasible due to limited price spikes during scarcity, which curb the cost recovery.
+To identify financially viable capacity mixes in the presence of a cap on energy prices, we solve the \textit{E+CM} and \textit{EOM PC} models, which include and lack a capacity market, respectively.

-The welfare-maximising capacity mix is determined by solving the \textit{EOM VOLL} model.
-Next, the \textit{EOM PC opt. mix} model provides us with the baseline level for $\text{EUE}_o$, which is used to calculate capacity credits.
-Note that when the price cap is applied, the welfare-maximizing mix is no longer economically feasible due to limited price spikes during scarcity, which curb the cost recovery.
-Finally, to identify financially viable capacity mixes in the presence of a cap on energy prices, we solve the \textit{E+CM} and \textit{EOM PC} models, which include and lack a capacity market, respectively.
+For comparative and accreditation purposes, we also run a case denoted \textit{EOM PC opt. mix}, where the price is capped, but the capacity mix is fixed to the welfare-maximising mix from \textit{EOM VOLL} (also called \textit{baseline} portfolio).
+The \textit{EOM PC opt. mix} model provides us with the baseline level for $\text{EUE}_o$, which is used to calculate capacity credits.